Thinking of visiting the catacombs of Rome? Wondering if it's worth it?

 On this page, we'll go over:

-There are probably 50-60 catacombs in Rome, but only a handful have been excavated and only 6 are open regularly.
+There are probably 50-60 catacombs underground Rome, but only a handful have been excavated and only 6 are open regularly.

-The catacombs were used as burial sites for centuries, starting in the 2nd century CE.
+The catacombs began being used as burial sites for centuries, starting in the 2nd century CE.
 They were used by people of varying faiths - Christian, Jewish, and pagan, but fell out of use around the 5th century.

 In the 9th century, Rome was often vandalized by Germanic tribes from the north, and many catacombs were plundered for their valuables.
 As a result, popes began moving Christian martyrs and saints remains and relics to churches in Rome where they can be found today.
 The popes then blocked the entrances and they were forgotten for over 500 years.

 In 1578, Maltese-born archaeologist, Antonio Bosio (1576 – 1629 CE), stumbled upon an entryway to a catacomb along the Via Salaria.